-Presidential and Parliamentary elections are expected to be held in 2024 and 2025 respectively.
-The presidential election must be held between September and October 2024 and parliamentary elections before August 2025.
-343 Sri Lankan Minister, Manusha Nanayakkara, warned of emerging racism in the island nation targeting ethnic minorities ahead of 2024 elections.
+In the lead up to the September 2024 Presidential Election, Sri Lankan Minister, Manusha Nanayakkara, warned of emerging racism in the island nation targeting ethnic minorities.
 Sri Lankan politicians have historically used racism to divide the country and win elections with the help of their own ethnicities and religious groups.
-344
+431

-Sri Lanka's Terrorism Investigation Division (TID) summoned at least seven Tamil political activists in the North-East for questioning during April to June 2024.
+During April to June 2024, Sri Lanka's Terrorism Investigation Division (TID) summoned at least seven Tamil political activists in the North-East for questioning.
 In June 2024, Tamil parliamentarian, ITAK leader Sivagnanam Shritharan, tabled a letter in Parliament addressed to Sri Lanka's President Ranil Wickremesinghe.
 The letter warned of a systematic plan to disrupt the daily lives of Tamils through targeted investigations and intimidations by the security forces, particularly focusing on political leaders in the Tamil homeland.
 In his letter, the parliamentarian provided details of seven Tamil individuals who had been summoned by the TID within the past three months.
 Shritharan called for an end to the ongoing police harassment against Tamil political activists.
-345
+432